 Practice/Industry Group Overview

-Morris Polich & Purdy offers a wealth of experience in the field of lawyers’ professional liability.
+Morris Polich & Purdy offers a wealth of experience in the field of lawyers’ professional liability and ethics.
 In addition to trial and appellate experience, we are particularly proud of our record of achieving early dispositive success by way of demurrer, motions for summary judgment and the California anti-SLAPP statute.

 At the first sign of trouble, we advise and counsel attorneys on avoiding and mitigating potential claims.
 In the event of an actual claim, we promptly assess our client's potential liability and explore a satisfactory resolution without the trouble and expense of litigation.
 If a claim turns into actual litigation, we are skillful and effective advocates for our clients.